 But if you shop a lot in the same categories, or want a nice sign-up bonus, other cards are an even better option:

 - Best Cashback Credit Card for a Huge Bonus ($500) With Waived Annual fee: Capital One® Savor® Cash Rewards Credit Card

 - Cashback Credit Card With Biggest Bonus for No Annual Fee ($300 Bonus): Wells Fargo Propel American Express® Card

 - Best Cashback Credit Card for Big Intro Bonus and Cell Phone Protection: Wells Fargo Cash Wise Visa® card

-- Best Cashback Credit Card for Gas and Groceries: Blue Cash Preferred® Card from American Express
+- Best Cashback Credit Card for US gas station and US supermarket purchases: Blue Cash Preferred® Card from American Express

 For example, when you open a new Capital One Savor card, you’ll earn $300 cash back after spending $3,000 on purchases within the first 3 months of account opening.
 And it earns 4% cash back on dining and entertainment purchases.

 - 1% cash back on all other purchases

 Plus, there is no limit to the amount of cash back you can earn!
 So you don’t have to think about spending caps, unlike the $2,500 limit per quarter with the Bank of America Cash Rewards card.